There is Relief for Grief

 Patrice Dwyer is a Complementary and Alternative Medicine (CAM) Practitioner, Lymphedema Therapist, Certified Professional Cancer Coach and Patient Navigator with over 19 years experience specializing in manipulative body based therapies and energy medicine.
 She describes herself as a Transformation Therapist, and has accompanied and guided many persons, their families and care-givers through various stages on their journey to healing and lifestyle transformation.
 She is passionate about promoting efficient, quality care for all persons living with and affected by cancer, as well as an advocate for Palliative care.
 Patrice believes that an integrated or holistic approach to treating any dis-ease is critical for optimal recovery and healing.
 She feels privileged to be able to offer support, guidance and the tools best suited to empower individuals to actively take part in their own healing process.

-A five day retreat to offer bereaved parents a safe, well-supported, and legal opportunity to work with psilocybin mushrooms to facilitate personal healing and transformation.
+A six day retreat to offer bereaved parents a safe, well-supported, and legal opportunity to work with psilocybin mushrooms to facilitate personal healing and transformation.